hiddenlayerai/hiddenlayer-sdk-python/README.md

 )
 ```

-If you would like to specify the version associated with the model, you can pass that in as well:
+If you would like to specify the version associated with the model, you can pass that in as well.
+Note that the model version must not already exist.

 ```python
 hl_client.model_scanner.scan_file(